Parametrically-controlled microwave-photonic interface for the fluxonium: Coherent Driving

 \section{Coherent Driving}

 Here we demonstrate that our parametric scheme can reach different coupling regimes useful for fast reset and generating flying photons.
 We characterize the transition $|e0\rangle\leftrightarrow|g1\rangle$ by driving it with a square pulse of varying duration and power (Fig. \ref{fig:2}).
 We measure the qubit population in time as a function of detuning $\omega_d-\omega_0$, where $\omega_d, \omega_0$ represent the driving frequency and the transition frequency, respectively (Fig. \ref{fig:2}(a)).
 As the system evolves coherently as a superposition of $|e0\rangle$ and $|g1\rangle$, $|g1\rangle$ decays back to $|g0\rangle$ and emits the photon field into the transmission line at an effective decay rate depending on the relative strength of $g$ and $\kappa$.
-Before readout, we wait for time $t_\text{buffer}=5$~$\mu$s ($\sim10\kappa^{-1}$), to ensure that the photon has left the resonator to avoid changes to the fluxonium readout based on the cavity state.
+We then wait for time $t_\text{buffer}=5$~$\mu$s ($\sim10\kappa^{-1}$), to ensure that the photon has left the resonator to avoid changes to the qubit readout as well as frequency shifts based on the cavity state before any subsequent operation on the fluxonium.

 We first characterize the operation of driving the $|e0\rangle\leftrightarrow|g1\rangle$ transition in the strong coupling regime ($g\gg\kappa$), which is useful for fast qubit reset.
 Under a strong pump tone, the system undergoes fast Rabi oscillations between $|e0\rangle$ and $|g1\rangle$ as shown in Fig. \ref{fig:2}(b).
 We fit the data at zero detuning (Fig. \ref{fig:2}(c)) using the system master equation (Appendix C).
 From this fit, we find $g/2\pi=1.27 \text{ MHz} \gg \kappa/2\pi$ with exponential decay rate $\Gamma_\mathrm{eff}=\kappa/2$ given that the qubit lifetime $T_1\gg1/\kappa$, which indicates that the system is in the strong coupling regime.